jascicz/Data-Science-PORTFOLIO/README.md

 # Data Science Portfolio.

 Welcome!!! to my Data Science and Machine Learning Portfolio, where I share projects and analysis that I have done using Python and a variety of libraries in this area.
-Below you'll find a list of projects, along with brief descriptions and links to each.
+Below you'll find a list of projects using Exploratory Data Analysis and Machine Learning Models, along with brief descriptions and links to each.

-## Featured Projects. **Exploratory Data Analysis and Machine Learning Models:**
+## Featured Projects.

 **LINEAR REGRESSION MODELS**